Phidiana lascrucensis

-Phidiana lascrucensis is a species of sea slug, a nudibranch, a marine, gastropod mollusk in the family Facelinidae.
+Phidiana lascrucensis is a species of sea slug, a nudibranch, a marine, gastropod mollusc in the family Facelinidae.

 Distribution

 This species was described from Bahia Las Cruces, Baja California del Sur, Mexico, 24°13′N 110°05′W. It has been reported from the central Gulf of California (Bahia Bacochibampo, Sonora, Mexico) south to the Golfo de Nicoya, Costa Rica.